Tokummia: Etymology

+Morphology

 Tokummia has a cylindrical body, with the anterior half covered by a 8.78 cm long bivalved carapace.
 At the front of the animal, there are a pair of antennae, possible eyes, mouthparts (mandibles, maxillule and maxilla) and prominent pincer-like maxillipeds.
 These shows the oldest record of arthropod pincers.
 Posterior to the maxillipeds are 50 leg-bearing trunk segments.
 Each of its biramous leg has 5-segmented basipods, followed by an exopod (flap-like outer branch) and 7-segmented endopod (leg-like inner branch).
 The anterior 10 leg pairs have basipodal endites (inner spines) while the remaining leg pairs have widen exopods.
 The trunk terminated with a pair of caudal rami.

+Paleobiology

 Tokummia is suggested to be a bottom feeder, being able to walk on the sea floor, and to occasionally swim, and used its pincers to catch prey.